PleumA/PleumA.github.io/CONTRIBUTING.md

 - Avoid introducing heavy npm packages or build configurations unless absolutely necessary.
 - Follow modern JavaScript best practices (clean async loops, $O(1)$ lookups with `Set`, defensive cloning of state).
 - **Internationalization (i18n)**: All new UI elements must support dual-language toggling via `data-i18n` attributes.
 Do not hardcode Thai or English text into the HTML structure.
 Always add translation keys to the `translations` map in `app.js`.
 - **Date Handling**: Respect the `isCustomDateRange` global state.
 Avoid assuming a rigid 1-to-31 day iteration loop; instead, resolve real calendar `Date` objects using the `scheduleDates` array if custom mode is active, and always output dates in `DD/MM/YYYY` format using `formatShortDate`.
+Ensure that day labels in views reset at month boundaries when spanning across multiple calendar months.

 ### UX/UI & Mobile First
 - Make sure all controls work perfectly on mobile screens (viewport width $< 768\text{px}$).
 Use the bottom sheet overlay (`#mobileDoctorSheet`) instead of standard dropdown menus.